-Although it is fairly obvious that doctors and nurses will need training in regard to this, there are a fair few professions that require a Bloodborne Pathogens Certificate that may surprise you, and indeed, may even surprise newcomers to the occupation itself.
+Although it is fairly obvious that doctors and nurses will need training in regard to this, there are a fair few professions that require Bloodborne Pathogens Certification that may surprise you, and indeed, may even surprise newcomers to the occupation itself.

 What does the Bloodborne Pathogens standard cover?